San Bruno, California (near San Francisco), 1975

 “He won’t give me permission to do a medical.
 Not much I can do.”
 I shrug to the male cop.
 He says, “Go ahead and take the little girl to the hospital.
 We’ll take care of the guy and the bod…. the woman.”

 Jim and I are glad to drop off the girl at Saint Mary’s ER.
-Her dad’s not there yet.
+Her dad’s not there yet, which I’m grateful for.
 I couldn’t look him in the eye.
 Let somebody else do it.
 We sneak away.
 Cowards.

 The rest of the day is uneventful.
 Transfers, minor injuries, nothing.
 Jim and I communicate just enough to get the job done, as always.
 We arrive back at the ’50s-era, dilapidated stucco home base, all depressing peeling paint and broken ceiling tiles and trashy green linoleum.
 Whoever is on night shift sleeps in the lumpy bunk beds in the back room.
 Several guys lounge on the ratty old couch and a couple of cheap folding chairs.
 The day shift is finished.
 They’re drinking beer and watching a porn video, not wanting to go home to whatever it is that’s waiting for them there.
 Some are silent, absorbed; some cheer.
 They know what happened.
 They all, like myself, listen eagerly to the radio in their own vehicles, for entertainment.
 We can tell not only what the call was for, but can read between the lines, get the nuance from the words and subtleties in the crackly voices.
 I glance at the screen long enough to notice a fat old guy who reminds me of an insurance salesman sodomizing a tiny, young, dark-haired girl.
 They always try to make them look young, and by their youngness, innocent.
 She may or may not really be eighteen, but I bet some of the guys love imagining she’s not, either way.
 They steal a quick glance at me, then back at the screen.
 They know me by now, and don’t invite me over or interrogate me.
 I walk past them into the dark abyss and crawl into my second-tier coffin.
 I have to try to get that little girl’s eyes out of my brain, the feel of the cold, wet, broken glass off my hands.